lissashea/pillpal0614-frontend/README.md

 To run the application locally, follow these steps:

-1. Clone the repository: `git clone <repository-url>`
+1. Clone the repository: `git clone: https://github.com/lissashea/pillpal0614-frontend.git`

-2. Navigate to the project directory: `cd react-auth-client`
+2. Navigate to the project directory: `cd myapp`
 3. Install the dependencies: `npm install`
 4. Start the development server: `npm start`
 5. Open the application in your browser: `http://localhost:3000`